 '''

+Keep only never-before-seen events within two

+effective radii of a galaxy.
+This is for illustration

+only; the exact methods/members/APIs may change.

+def filter(alert):

 if len(alert.sources) > 1:

 return False

 nn = alert.diaobject.nearest_neighbors[0]

 if not nn.flags.GALAXY:

 return False

 return nn.dist < 2. nn.Re

 '''

 We emphasize that this LSST-provided capability will be limited, and is not intended to satisfy the wide variety of use cases that a full-fledged public Event Broker could.
 For example, we do not plan to provide any exclusive classification to a unique category of object.
 Following the SRD specification, however, we will provide a limited number of pre-defined filters for a small number of object types of common interest.
-These will answer non-exclusive questions DMS-REQ-0348 such as "is the light curve consistent with an RR Lyra?", and will have potentially highly overlapping selections, designed to provide good completeness but perhaps only very modest purity.
+These will answer non-exclusive guestions DMS-REQ-0348 such as "is the light curve consistent with an RR Lyra?", and will have potentially highly overlapping selections, designed to provide good completeness but perhaps only very modest purity.
 No information beyond what is contained in the VOEvent packet will be available to the pre-defined or user-defined filters (e.g., no cross-matches to other catalogs).
 The complexity and run time of user defined filters will be limited by available resources.
 Execution latency will not be guaranteed.
 The number of VOEvents transmitted to each user per visit will be limited as well (e.g., the equivalent of 20 full-size alert packets per visit per user, dynamically throttled depending on load).
 Finally, the total number of simultaneous subscribers is likely to be limited - in case of overwhelming interest, a TAC-like proposal process may be instituted.

-numBrokerAlerts DMS-REO-0343
+numBrokerAlerts DMS-REQ-0343